ptoche/piketty/lectures/Chapter 06/index.md

 ### Average Rates of Return on Capital

 - The yield on the riskiest assets (including industrial capital in the form of partnerships in family firms and shares of stock in listed corporations) is often greater than 7–8 percent.
-- The yield on less risky assets is about 4–5 percent for farmland in the 18th and 19th centuries and 3–4 percent for real estate in the early 21st century.
+- The yield on less risky assets is about 4–5 percent for farmland in the 18th and 19th centuries and 3–4 percent for real estate today.
 - These are pre-tax returns.
 - In the 18th and 19th century, taxes were low.
 Today the average tax rate on income from capital is around 30 percent in rich countries.
 The pure rate of return is therefore higher than the actual rate.
 - These are real returns (net of inflation).